For urgent consular assistance call

 Off-road driving can be dangerous.
 Ensure vehicles are well equipped and properly maintained.

-If you're driving in desert areas, travel with at least 1 other vehicle.
+If you're driving in desert areas, travel with at least one other vehicle.
 Use a GPS and take enough petrol and water.

 Land border crossing points may close without notice.
 If you plan to leave the UAE by road, check the border crossing is open before you depart.